remarcable/ghost-convertkit-integration/README.md

 ## Motivation

 The official "integration" for Ghost and ConverKit is a set of [Zaps](https://ghost.org/integrations/convertkit/#sync-ghost-members-to-convertkit).
-As they weren't complete enough for my use case and paying for Zapier was too expensive for my personal blog, I decided to connect the two using a serverless function.
+As they weren't complete enough for my use case and paying for Zapier was too expensive for my personal blog, I created this serverless function to connect the two.
 This integration (without quotes) is a much more robust integration and easy to customize.

 ## Features